Jerome, Arizona: Government

 Yavapai County typically elects Republicans to state and federal offices.
 About 64 percent of its participating voters chose Republican Mitt Romney for president in 2012, and about 63 percent chose Republican Donald Trump in 2016.
 At the state level, Walter Blackman and Bob Thorpe, both Republicans, represent Jerome as part of the Sixth Legislative District of the Arizona Legislature.
 Republican Sylvia Allen represents the Sixth District in the Arizona Senate.
 At the federal level, Republican Paul Gosar represents Jerome and the rest of Arizona's Fourth Congressional District in the United States House of Representatives.
-Democrats Mark Kelly and Kyrsten Sinema represent Arizona in the United States Senate.
+Democrats Mark Kelly and Ruben Gallego represent Arizona in the United States Senate.

 The town is patrolled by its own police department and is also served by the Eastern Area Command of the Yavapai County Sheriff's Office.
 About two dozen men and women comprise Jerome's volunteer fire department, which serves an area of more than 500 mi2 including nearby rural and mountainous terrain as well as the town itself.
 Firefighting, emergency medical service, and wilderness rescues are its specialties.
 Jerome is in the Verde Valley Precinct of the Yavapai County Justice Court system.

 In 2013, Jerome was the third municipality in Arizona to recognize civil unions between same-sex partners, after Bisbee and Tucson.

 Economy and culture

-Jerome's economy is centered mainly on recreation and tourism.
+Jerome's economy centers mainly on recreation and tourism.
 Figures published in 2015 showed that over half the labor force worked in arts, entertainment, retail, food and recreation services, while manufacturing and construction employed just over 10 percent.
 Between 1990 and 2006 the value of taxable sales increased from $4.8 million to $15.5 million, and between 1990 and 2014 the unemployment rate fell from 4.2 to 1.4 percent.
 Formerly vacant buildings house boutiques, gift shops, antique and craft shops; the town also has five art galleries, a library, three parks and two museums, including the Mine Museum run by the Jerome Historical Society, and a former church building that houses the society's offices and archives.
 Annual events include a home tour ("Paso de Casas") in May, a reunion for former mining families in October, and a Festival of Lights in December.
 Gulch Radio KZRJ broadcasts from Jerome at 100.5 FM and streams online.
-The Town of Jerome publishes a bi-monthly newsletter, Point of View.
+The Town of Jerome publishes a bimonthly newsletter, Point of View.

 Infrastructure

 School buildings

 Children from Jerome in kindergarten through eighth grade attend the Clarkdale–Jerome School in Clarkdale.
-Older students from Jerome are enrolled at Mingus Union High School in Cottonwood.
+Older students attend Mingus Union High School in Cottonwood.
 Each of these communities had its own schools during the first half of the 20th century, but declining populations and shrinking tax revenues led to consolidation.
 The former Jerome High School complex is home in the 21st century to many artists' galleries.